themlstudent/Pythonisata/README.md

 ## Day 2:

-About Python Variable and Strings :
+About Python Variable , Identifiers and Scope :

 - Python Global Variable.
 - The Global Keyword.